The Road that Led to the Beetle

 rear, with Porsche patent torsion-bar springs.
 A three cylinder

-air-cooled radial engine that was complete with the gearbox and final
+air-cooled radial engine that was complete with the gearbox and

 drive located at the rear of the chassis.